MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.1.0/authenticate-azureps.md

 Managed identities are a feature of Azure Active Directory.
 Managed identities are service principals assigned to resources that run in Azure.
 You can use a managed identity service principal for sign-in, and acquire an app-only access token to access other resources.
 Managed identities are only available on resources running in an Azure cloud.

-This command connects using the managed service identity of the host environment (for example, if executed on a VirtualMachine with an assigned Managed Service Identity, this will allow the code to login using that assigned identity)
+This command connects using the managed identity of the host environment (for example, if executed on a VirtualMachine with an assigned Managed Service Identity, this will allow the code to login using that assigned identity)

 ```azurepowershell-interactive
 Connect-AzAccount -Identity